worlddatong/MatFileViewer/README.md

 # MatFileViewer
-This is a simple viewer to view the Mat file without MATLAB.
+This is a simple GUI viewer to view the binary MATLAB files (.mat) without MATLAB.

 **This software supports reading 1D and 2D mat files, but does not support 3D data.**